Study Access Plan

 Can my carer stay with me? chevron_right

-Yes, and there will be no charge for accommodating your carer provided you register with Disability services before your attendance at Residential School.
+Yes, and there will be no charge for accommodating your carer provided you register with Disability services before your attendance at Intensive School.
 We also ask that you include this support need on your accommodation booking form

 Can my assistance dog stay with me? chevron_right